-CTE S standards and Benchmarks FS-M/LA NGSSS-Sci NS 01.0 Identify principles of human growth and child development.
+CTE S Standards and Benchmarks NS 01.0 Identify principles of human growth and child development.
 The student will be able to: 01.01 Distinguish between the characteristics of human development.
-LAFS.910.L.3.4 01.02 Analyze areas of development including physical, social, emotional, moral and intellectual development and how they are interrelated.
-LAFS.910.RI.3.7; LAFS.910.RI.3.8 SC.912.L.14.41; SC.912.N.1.1 4.2.1; 12.1.1; 12.1.2 01.03 Analyze the influence of heredity and environment on individual development.
-LAFS.910.W.3.8 SC.912.L.14.6; SC.912.L.16.2; SC.912.L.16.4 4.2.1; 12.2.1 01.04 Summarize major theorists of development including Maslow, Piaget and Erickson.
-LAFS.910.W.1.3; LAFS.910.W.2.5 SC.912.N.3.4 4.2.1 01.05 Explain the human reproductive system.
-LAFS.910.W.1.2 SC.912.L.14.33; SC.912.L.16.13; SC.912.L.16.3 02.0 Consider family planning strategies.
+01.02 Analyze areas of development including physical, social, emotional, moral and intellectual development and how they are interrelated.
+4.2.1; 12.1.1; 12.1.2 01.03 Analyze the influence of heredity and environment on individual development.
+4.2.1; 12.2.1 01.04 Summarize major theorists of development including Maslow, Piaget and Erickson.
+4.2.1 01.05 Explain the human reproductive system.
+02.0 Consider family planning strategies.
 The student will be able to: 02.01 Weigh considerations before deciding to become a parent.
-LAFS.910.RI.1.1; LAFS.910.RI.3.8; LAFS.910.W.3.9 2.5.1; 2.5.2 02.02 Determine disadvantages of teen pregnancy and the advantages of abstinence before marriage.
-LAFS.910.W.1.1
+2.5.1; 2.5.2 02.02 Determine disadvantages of teen pregnancy and the advantages of abstinence before marriage.
+02.03 Evaluate family planning alternative, including advantages, disadvantages, health risks, and failure rates.
+02.04 Explain medically assisted pregnancies including microsurgery, artificial insemination, in vitro fertilization, fertility counseling, etc. 02.05 Explain the symptoms and consequences of sexually transmitted diseases/infections.
+03.0 Describe prenatal development, care and the birth process.
+The student will be able to: